Belding's ground squirrel: Range and habitat

 Being native to the northwestern United States, the Belding's ground squirrel ranges covers northeastern Oregon and part of Washington, north California, southwestern Idaho, north and central Nevada and northwestern Utah.
-The ground squirrel prefers to live at higher altitudes, occurring in alpine and subalpine meadows.
-It is also found in sagebrush flats, brush/grass habitats and cultivated areas.
+These animals are most abundant at higher altitudes, occurring in alpine and subalpine meadows.
+They also inhabit sagebrush flats, brush/grass habitats and cultivated areas at lower elevations.
 The grounds squirrels are largely restricted to open areas with enough fresh vegetation and water.
 They do not live in dense forests, tall grasses, rocky slopes or thick shrubbery as they cannot watch for predators.
 In addition they do not prefer grass that is too short as they cannot hide from predators.

 Food and feeding

 Belding's ground squirrels have a largely herbivorous diet.
 However they will also eat insects, carrion, other vertebrates, and even other conspecifics.
 They mostly eat flowers and seeds.
 They also eat nuts, grains, roots, bulbs, mushrooms and green vegetation.
 Belding's ground squirrels do not keep food in caches.
 Instead they store fat reserves.
-As such, the ground squirrels may eat a great amount of food before hibernation.
-They must spend as much as 40% of the summer eating.
+As such, the ground squirrels eat large quantities of food before hibernation, doubling their body weight.
+They spend as much as 40% of the summer eating.
 When eating, the ground squirrel feeds itself with its front paws while standing on its back paws.

 Hibernation

 Belding's ground squirrels hibernate at different times, depending on the sex and age of the individual and the altitude of their environment.
 Adult males go into hibernation between late July and early September when at higher altitudes.
 Females may follow them in late September, depending on the elevation.
 Juveniles follow their parent into hibernation with juvenile females first going when they are 13 weeks old and males when they are 10 weeks old.
-They enter when the grass begins to dry and turn brown.
-This way they can avoid the hot, dry end of the summer.
+They enter when the grasses begin to dry and turn brown, thus avoiding the hot, dry, late-summer famine.

 The ground squirrels hibernate in burrow chambers called hibernacula.
-Males tend to hibernate alone while females tend to hibernate together.
+Males hibernate alone while females tend to hibernate together.
 The time in which ground squirrel emerge from their hibernation also depends on different factors.
-At lower elevations, males emerge in February while at higher elevations, they emerge at the end of April.
-Female emergence is spread over several weeks.
+At lower elevations, males emerge relatively synchronously in February, while at higher elevations they emerge at the end of April.
+Females emerge later than males, and their emergence is spread over several weeks.

-Activities
+Activity cycles

-Belding's ground squirrels leave their burrows at sunrise.
-The first squirrel to enter the surface will stay at the burrow entrance until there are enough following squirrels above ground to watch for predators.
-The squirrels then move farther from the burrows.
-Most activity occurs in the morning with digging and feeding.
-Squirrel activity tends to decrease when the temperature increases.
-Much of the day is spent stretched out on rocks or on the ground getting warmth from the sun.
-They will also maintain burrows and groom each other.
-When the young are above ground they will engage in play.
-The ground squirrels will go back into their burrows in the afternoon.
-Juveniles enter later than adults.
+Belding's ground squirrels begin to leave their burrows at sunrise.
+They are most active in the morning (e.g., feeding, digging, and interacting socially).
+They warm themselves by stretching out on rocks or on the warm ground.
+Their activities tend to decrease as the temperature increases.
+They typically reenter their burrows in mid-afternoon, reemerge in late-afternoon, and submerge for the night at sunset.
+Juveniles emerge and submerge later than adults.